 Your paper should clearly bound the question you are asking, explicitly answer this question, and address your stakeholders' information needs.
 To do this, you must draw on a sufficient quantity of research that is of a sufficient quality.
 You also must integrate this research in a cohesive and informative way, using arguments with clear logic.
 Your writing needs to convey clear ideas, that are thoughtfully formatted.
 Connections between ideas must be clearly established.
 The main statements and arguments must be supported by cited material.
 Independent analysis must be provided in the form of qualitative and (when/if available) quantitative evidence.
 In all, your paper needs to present a good balance between being a “summary,” an “analysis,” and a “commentary."

-The paper is due as a Word document (no pdf!) in the course website Dropbox by 11:59 pm on Friday, 04/21.
-This draft is worth 15 points or 15% of your final grade.
-The following week the instructors will return the document to you with track changed comments and a revised draft worth 5 points or 5% of your final grade will be due by noon on 05/11.
-As you can see, the initial draft is worth three times as many points as the final draft - enforcing the importance of making that first draft as tight as possible.
-The rubric for both the initial and final draft of the paper is located here: Graduate Peer-Review Style Paper Rubric.
+The papers are due as a Word document (no pdf!) in the course website Dropbox by the deadline listed above.
+For undergraduates, this draft is worth 5% of your final grade in the course; for graduate students, it is worth 10% of your final grade.
+The week after the initial draft is due, the instructors will return the document to you with track changed comments.
+The final paper (again worth 5% of undergraduate and 10% of graduate student final grade) will be due by the deadline listed above.
+The rubric for both the initial and final draft of the paper is located here: Peer-Review Style Paper Rubric.

-Presentations should be timed to last 20 minutes and incorporate both graduate and undergraduate team members.
+Presentations should be timed to last 20 minutes and incorporate all team members.
 Then, we will have 10 minutes of questions and answers.
 The total amount of time allotted per team is 30 minutes.
 Presentations should be given as if you were presenting the results of commissioned research to your clients or stakeholders.
 You can use whatever format you think will be most effective in conveying your question, how you bounded the question, your approach to answering the question, your data collection strategy, your data analysis/synthesis strategy, and your reflections/conclusions/recommendations.
 You should also highlight the limitation of your study (and/or the limitation of current scientific knowledge).
-Focus on the similar analysis between the graduate and undergraduate written deliverables, but call out areas where they differed if it is of interest to answering the client's question.
 The goal is to engage your audience (not just reading a web page or a ppt).
 To this effect, please use visuals (figures and tables) to highlight main points.
 Avoid reading text to your audience during the presentation.

 You are not expected to go over all the details of your research.
 The details of your research will be evaluated as your instructors will grade your paper and your web page.
 Your oral presentation should encapsulate your project work in a compelling way.
-Your team is assigned a day to present in the Team Projects table above.
+Your team will be assigned a day to present as indicated above.
 The presentation is worth 10 points or 10% of your final grade.
 The rubric you will be graded on is here: Team Project Final Presentation Rubric.

 Grading Your Teammates